1. What is the legal framework governing bribery in Italy?

 iv. the publication of the conviction.

-The above-mentioned disqualifying sanctions can be reduced up to a maximum of two years if the company, before the first-instance decision, actively cooperated with the Authorities and eliminated the gaps in its organizational structure through the effective adoption and implementation of a proper compliance program, pursuant to the 231 Decree.
+The above-mentioned disqualifying sanctions can be reduced up to a maximum of two years if the company, before the first-instance decision, acted in order to prevent further consequences of the crime, or actively cooperates with the Authorities in order to secure evidence and ensure the identification of liable individuals or the seizure/confiscation of the money or advantage(s) transferred and eliminated the gaps in its organizational structure through the effective adoption and implementation of a proper compliance program, pursuant to the 231 Decree.

 13. Are deferred prosecution agreements (DPAs) or other similar settlement mechanisms available?